Harlem: History

-During the American Revolution, the British burned Harlem to the ground.
-It took a long time to rebuild, as Harlem grew more slowly than the rest of Manhattan during the late 18th century.
 After the American Civil War, Harlem experienced an economic boom starting in 1868.
 The neighborhood continued to serve as a refuge for New Yorkers, but increasingly those coming north were poor and Jewish or Italian.
 The New York and Harlem Railroad, as well as the Interborough Rapid Transit and elevated railway lines, helped Harlem's economic growth, as they connected Harlem to lower and midtown Manhattan.
+The Jewish and Italian demographics decreased, while the black and Puerto Rican population increased in this time.